TechForPalestine/palestine-datasets/scripts/data/common/killed-in-gaza/README.md

 Thanks and lets pray to be on the right side of the history and in the hereafter.

 ## Pulling in official list updates

+Historical, kept for the workflow habits rather than the specifics — `reconcile_lists.ts` no longer exists, and the 2026-07-05 PDF release was handled quite differently (see METHODOLOGY.md).

 This process is pretty intensive and manual.
 It's only happened once and it's dependent on the format we receive from the ministry.
 In the last case, we received a large PDF, so the steps were: